-According to the summary given by Bindman (2015), the classical liberal view of "civil society" is of "a range of formal and informal associations that operate independently from the state", thus being able to "act as a counterweight to state institutions, restrict its authoritarian tendencies".
+The research carried out by Bindman (2015) gives balanced interpretation for understanding civil society in Russia.
+The classical liberal view of "civil society" is of "a range of formal and informal associations that operate independently from the state", thus being able to "act as a counterweight to state institutions, restrict its authoritarian tendencies".
 This makes civil society the buffer, occupying the "space between the individual, the state and the market".
-Whilst not necessarily engaging directly in activity that can be called "political", these social organizations are nevertheless seen as "political and contentious in relation to the state", and "a key element in the process of successful democratization".
+Whilst not necessarily engaging directly in activity that can be called "political", these social organizations are nevertheless seen as "political and contentious in relation to the state", and "a key element in the process of successful democratization".25

-&lt;sup>23 Eleanor Bindman, "The state, civil society and social rights in contemporary Russia," East European Politics 31:3 (2015): 342-360, accessed May 11, 2016, https://gmro.gmul.ac.uk/xmlui/handle/123456789/10270
+25 Eleanor Bindman, "The state, civil society and social rights in contemporary Russia," East European Politics 31:3 (2015): 342-360, accessed May 11, 2016, https://qmro.qmul.ac.uk/xmlui/handle/123456789/10270

 On the other hand, Russia's system, which has previously been characterized as a "hybrid regime", cannot be called entirely democratic nor entirely authoritarian.
-Whilst featuring some elements such as a constitution and elections, this was counter-balanced with a considerable amount of executive control over the legal system, parliament, regional authorities and the media.
+Whilst featuring some elements such as a constitution and elections, this was counter-balanced with a considerable amount of executive control over the legal system, parliament, regional authorities and the media26.
 The nature of the regime has produced some interesting observations, where the government can co-operate with an NGO on an "on and off" alternating basis.
 As an example of this, research by Daucé (2015) examining the relationship between a prominent NGO Moscow Helsinki Group (MHG) and the Russian state has shone light on the two sides of the state.
 The author claims that at times, the MHG activists were even physically confronted by law enforcement forces in the street during the demonstrations they attended, highlighting the oppressive authoritarian side of the Russian regime.
-But on other occasions, MHG has been invited to engage in discussion procedures as well as cooperation with the Russian administration - highlighting the more democratic side of Russia.
+But on other occasions, MHG has been invited to engage in discussion procedures as well as cooperation with the Russian administration27 - giving a glimpse of the co-operative, bordering-democratic side of the state.
 However, the author makes clear that this is done within the legal framework established by the government.
-This is a clear case of the government willing to listen but under its own terms, and therefore a form of exertion of control.
+This is an evident case of the government willing to listen but under its own terms, and therefore a form of exertion of control.

-Bindman also acknowledges that Russia follows the "statist concept of relations with civil society".
+Bindman also acknowledges that Russia follows the statist concept of relations with civil society.
 The scholar notes that state and society are interdependent and cannot function in autonomously from one another.
 Consequently, the outcome is that society is viewed as "completing the state rather than diminishing or challenging it".
 Under this arrangement, the state has significant influence over the formation and activities of civil society, including